mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 The BeagleBone Black needs to have network set up so it can connect directly to your workstation
 (where you have the Mender server running).

+!
+By default the Mender client will use ports **443** and **9000** to connect to the server.
+You can test the connection from your client later with networking tools like `telnet`.

 If you have one BeagleBone Black, you could connect your workstation and the device using a direct
 Ethernet cable and use static IP addresses at both ends.